-8.0 TESTABILITY
+8.0 Intel486 DX2 CPU TESTABILITY

-Testing in the 486 microprocessor can be divided into two categories: Built-in Self Test (BIST) and external testing.
-The BIST tests the non-random logic, control ROM (CROM), translation lookaside buffer (TLB) and on-chip cache memory.
-External tests can be run on the TLB and the on-chip cache.
-The 486 microprocessor also has a test mode in which all outputs are tristated.
+Testing the Intel486 DX2 microprocessor can be divided into three categories: Built-In Self Test (BIST), Boundary Scan, and external testing.
+BIST performs basic device testing on the Intel486 DX2 CPU, including the non-random logic, control ROM (CROM), translation lookaside buffer (TLB), and on-chip cache memory.
+Boundary Scan provides additional test hooks that conform to the IEEE Standard Test Access Port and Boundary Scan Architecture (IEEE Std.1149.1).
+The Intel486 DX2 microprocessor also has a test mode in which all of its outputs are 3-stated.
+Additional testing can be performed by using the test registers within the Intel486 DX2 CPU.